TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 42/Isaiah 42.1.md

 ---

-Behold, my servant, whom I uphold; my chosen, in whom my soul delighteth: I have put my Spirit upon him; he will bring forth justice to the Gentiles.
+"Behold, my servant, whom I uphold; my chosen, in whom my soul delights-- I have put my Spirit on him.
+He will bring justice to the nations.